 - A payability determination that PLP is payable to the person or an initial eligibility determination for the person is in force in relation to the child.

-- Instalments are likely, if the determination is made, to be payable by the employer for at least 40 consecutive PPL days that are week days.
+- Instalments are likely, if the determination is made, to be payable by the employer to the person for at least 40 consecutive days that are week days.

 - The person has been, or will have been, employed by the employer (or by the Commonwealth) for at least 12 months immediately before the expected DOB of the person's child where the person claims before the birth, or the later of the expected DOB and the day the child was born where the person claims after the birth.

 - The person has a continuous flexible period (1.1.C.145) and is likely to be an Australian based employee of the employer during that period.

 - The person has not been found payable or initially eligible for any days before the person’s continuous flexible period.

 Where more than one employer satisfies these requirements in relation to a person, Centrelink must make an employer determination for the employer nominated by the person.